The Ultimate Guide to Budget Travel in Tonga

 Learn more about ‘Eua in The Guide to ‘Eua on a Budget.

-Where to Go: Budget Travel in Ha’apai
+Which Islands to Visit: Budget Travel in Ha’apai

 Although getting to this central island group in Tonga is a little more expensive than Tongatapu and ‘Eua, Ha’apai is a must-visit for budget travellers seeking sun, sea and sand.
-There are 62 islands in the island group, most of which are uninhabited including Uoleva Island which has a couple of budget resorts for travellers to get the “Robinson Crusoe” experience.
+There are 62 islands in the island group, most of which are uninhabited including Uoleva Island which has a budget resort for travellers to get the “Robinson Crusoe” experience.
 Alternatively, guesthouses in the main town, Pangai, make for a good base to explore the island of Lifuka, its stunning sweeping sandy beaches and historical sites.

 Dive further into planning a budget trip to Ha’apai with The Guide to Ha’apai on a Budget.

-Where to Go: Budget Travel in Vava’u
+Which Islands to Visit: Budget Travel in Vava’u

 This northern island group in Tonga might be a little more expensive to get to, but it offers some of the top snorkelling spots, dive sites, sailing grounds, and fishing grounds in Tonga.
 Not that budget travellers will want to fork out too much on all of these activities, but they are certainly there to tempt you!